David Fleischner, Director

 Big sister Nicki, an assistant director, heads the CIT program, which incorporates a unique one-week service trip to run a day camp for underserved children in the Dominican Republic.
 She spearheaded the program in 2015, and has presented at an industry conference and written for "Camp Business" on the value of service work in a camp setting.
 Nicki has a BA from Tufts University (2012), and an MA in Journalism from NYU (2016).
 She has been a volunteer English teacher for children in Colombia and the Dominican Republic.

 Little sister Audrey is Scatico's girls athletic director.
 A 2-sport captain in high school, she graduated as a child development major from Tufts University (2015), where she was a volunteer tutor and Teach For America campus representative.
-Upon graduation she worked as a first grade teacher in New York City and is currently volunteering as an English teacher abroad.
+Upon graduation she worked for a year as a first grade teacher in New York City, and then volunteered as an English teacher for a year in Spain and Colombia.
+Currently, she is pursuing a Master's at Bank Street's Graduate School of Education.

 Scatico is characterized by an exceptionally high staff return rate (nearly 75%), providing a foundation of counselors who are loyal to camp philosophy and provide stability and continuity.
 Many program heads and division leaders are graduate students or teachers; most have over 10 summers of Scatico experience.